Site Search

 Venue and photos provided by Chigasaki City Museum of Art

-"Super Welfare School @ SHIBUYA" is being held as one of the "After Super Welfare Exhibition" projects of the "Super Welfare Exhibition (official name: 2020, Shibuya.
-Let's Experience the Daily Life of Super Welfare Exhibition)" which has been held for one week in November every year since 2014 mainly at Shibuya Hikarie in an effort to remove "mental barriers" against minorities such as people with disabilities and welfare itself.
-Our company has been cooperating with the Super Welfare Exhibition since 2014, and co-hosted it with the NPO People Design Institute for five years from 2017 to 2021.
+"Super Welfare School @ SHIBUYA" is being held as part of the "After Super Welfare Exhibition" project of the "Super Welfare Exhibition (official name: 2020, Shibuya.
+Let's Experience the Daily Life of Super Welfare)," which has been held for one week in November every year since 2014, mainly at Shibuya Hikarie, in an effort to remove "mental barriers" against minorities such as people with disabilities and welfare itself.
+Our company has been cooperating with the Super Welfare Exhibition since 2014, and for five years from 2017 to 2021, we co-hosted it with the NPO People Design Institute.

-"Super Welfare Exhibition" (Organizer: NPO People Design Institute) Website
+"Super Welfare School" (Organizer: NPO People Design Institute) Website

 We have participated in and cooperated with the "Universal Camp in Hachijojima" organized by the NPO Universal Event Association since its inception in 2005.
 Based on the ideas of normalization and diversity, this event is an exchange event aimed at realizing "a society where everyone can live vibrantly together," and it brings together a wide variety of participants, regardless of age, disability, or nationality.